Spinal Cord Injury (Sweden)

 Acquiring a spinal cord injury (SCI) changes one’s life conditions from one day to the next.
 During rehabilitation, you learn to manage for example wheelchair skills, dressing, bladder, bowel and much more.

 After rehabilitation you are faced with a new and different everyday life with family, friends, work and leisure and you begin to understand how much spinal cord injury affects your life.
 Many new questions are raised about the future, but you might also get insights into what is important for you, what needs you have and what areas are important to focus on in order to live a good life with a spinal cord injury.

-The method for this PSP has been adjusted to include five initial workshops, in addition to the two surveys and the priority setting workshop at the end of the PSP.
-In doing so we hope to get a wide array of both uncertainties and certainties.
+The method for this PSP was adjusted to include five initial workshops, in addition to the two surveys and the priority setting workshop at the end of the PSP.
+In doing this the team aimed to get a wide array of both uncertainties and certainties.

 The results will be used to direct research and develop educational activities.

-The PSP invites the following organisations and individuals to take part in the PSP:
+The PSP invited the following organisations and individuals to take part in the PSP:

 - People with lived experience (PLEx)

 - Personal assistants or carers of PLEx